wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 description: >
   How to invest money in yourself, your education and a career growth as a software engineer.
+maillist: >
+  where I show the best ways to invest money into your software engineering education
 address: "Menlo Park, CA"
 tags:
 - "software engineering"